TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataFormats/T3datastructure/Elements/Index.rst

    :Description:
          Defines the type of object.

-         - "array" means that the object simply contains a collection of other objects defined inside the <el> tag on the same level.
+         - "array" means that the object contains a collection of other objects defined inside the <el> tag on the same level.
 If the value is "array" you can use the boolean "<section>".
 See below.